How to Improve Your Boardroom Financial Skills

 I know this may seem like a strange place to start, but from my experience, it is the right place to start if you have had zero exposure to the financial side of an organisation (that’s most of us, right?!).

 Taking the time to understand things like double-entry bookkeeping, cash vs. accrual accounting methods, and the equation: owners equity = assets – liabilities, helps you to understand how the numbers come to be on the financial statements and what they are telling you.

 Think of it like the foundation that you use to build your financial knowledge house upon.
 Miss this step, and you’ll take much longer to grasp more sophisticated financial and accounting concepts.

 The best way to learn this is by purchasing a first-year university accounting textbook, reading the theory and doing the quizzes and tests to check your knowledge.
 This textbook here is the current version of the textbook I used in two of my university accounting subjects (as part of my business degree).
 It is fully online so is very handy when it comes to reading and doing the knowledge tests (which I strongly encourage you to do).
-And it’s only $75, which is a bargain for the amount of knowledge you will gain.
+And it’s under $100 AUD, which is a bargain for the amount of knowledge you will gain.

 If you want to go to the next level, consider enrolling into a first-year accounting subject at a university.
 That is, however, a far more involved and costly experience.
 But some people would prefer a more structured time-bound learning experience, so this may be an option for you if you’re looking for that.

 Once you learn the basics, it’s time to put theory into practice…

 I actually do this often when I come across a curly finance-related question that has me stumped.
 And it really helps.